daaku/dak/readme.md

 tree shaking for pay-as-you-go, are key considerations that determine the design choices.
 If you are making a browser based application in Dak, a [Vite based setup is the recommended choice](#12).

+## Programmable Language

+Lisp is often regarded as a programmable language.
+Augmenting the syntax is a powerful, and available tool.
+Since Dak is a transpiler, it only makes sense to allow augmenting the transpile process directly.
+This has various implications.

+1. Prefer functions where possible.
+2. Macros when you need to control evaluation.
+3. Syntax extension like delimited structures.
+4. Trainspile extension as the ulimate last resort.

+## Why Lisp?

+Because they spark joy.

 ## Documentation